Ready to explore Lake Bonita Trailhead? Here's everything you need to know before you go!

 Planning Your Visit

-The trailhead's location within Moreau Lake State Park makes it easy to reach using standard GPS navigation or Google driving directions.
-The park's road system leads directly to parking areas that serve the Lake Bonita Trailhead.
+Standard GPS navigation to Moreau Lake State Park will get you there without complications.
+The park's internal road system leads to the parking areas that serve the Lake Bonita Trailhead directly.

 Ready to go?